 - Allow both production and non-production land uses in Production Mixed Use Areas.

 - Establish land use regulations to encourage the adaptive reuse of older industrial and commercial property in Production Mixed Use areas, including reuse that results in a change to non-production uses.

 - Improve transit, bicycle and pedestrian access to areas of employment, including Production and Processing Areas and Production Mixed Use Areas.

 - Develop guidance for future development in Production and Processing Areas and Production Mixed Use Areas served by regional transit lines in order to ensure a minimum level of development and job intensities.

 - Allow production and processing uses in Commercial Mixed Use areas while controlling for potential negative externalities through building and site design.

 - Accommodate facilities needed for municipal operations in both Production and Distribution Areas and Production Mixed Use Areas.

-- Identify and limit new heavy industrial uses that harm human health throughout the city.
+- Identify and limit new heavy industrial uses that harm human health or the environment throughout the city.

 - Continue and expand incentives and technical assistance to existing production and processing businesses to leverage investments in cleaner, safer, more energy efficient and sustainable technology in order to reduce pollution.

-- Explore proactive enforcement of City Enforce regulations related to pollution and nuisance ordinances.
+- Enforce regulations related to pollution and nuisance ordinances.

-- Focus business assistance for targeted low-impact industries in low-impact industrial activities that offer new opportunities for historically unemployed and underemployed residents.
+- Focus business assistance for targeted low-impact industries that offer new opportunities for historically unemployed and underemployed residents.

 - Promote business investment and expansion through site assembly, clearance and redevelopment in strategic areas.

 - Develop detailed planning guidance for Production Mixed Use areas, particularly those experiencing rapid growth and change, to better define the future of commercial and production space in those locations.